-The FMS Department is responsible for providing all training related to Cash Handling and payment processing.
-The FMS Department and in conjunction with the IT Solutions Department, will notify employees when they are due for their annual training.
-Notwithstanding, the operational department(s) retain ultimate responsibility for ensuring that all employees with cash handling responsibilities attend and successfully complete the training outlined herein.
+The FMS Department is responsible for providing all training related to Cash Handling and payment processing and in conjunction with the IT Solutions Department, will notify employees when they are due for their annual training.
+Notwithstanding, the operational department(s) retain ultimate responsibility for ensuring all employees attend and successfully complete the training outlined herein.